How did you get started as a photographer?

 I then completed a four-year apprenticeship as a photographer and attended arts college.
 In this period I learned how to produce something that had grown from myself.
 In photography I discovered an exciting means to combine intellect, manual dexterity and a distinct artistic visual language.

 In 1986, I set up my own studio in Zurich and after a few years in Paris.
 For ten years I specialized in fashion and editorial photography for some of the leading European fashion ad campaigns and magazines.
 Later my interest shifted from fashion to advertising photography.
 Throughout my professional career personal art projects have formed a vital part of my vision.

 What sets you apart as a commercial photographer?

 Unlike some people, I believe that all designs are evolved closely with the clients - I do not use standard solutions or a socalled repetitive style.
 Most of our projects break down into identifiable stages, each stage being seen as a two way creative process between the client and the photographer.
-I take generally a rather conceptual approach to each project, in my search for the perfect image that will get a message across.
+I take generally a rather conceptual approach to each project, in my search for a striking image that will get a message across.
 I look for a coherent, individual means to pinpoint and visualize the key issue of any given assignment.
 Importantly, I am reliable and meet the agreed targets and budget on time.
 With years of experience, I work with a variety of camera types and lightening approaches, to best suit the intended look.
 My penchant for experimentation with new techniques is ever evolving and covers nowadays a wide spectrum from advertising, portraits, animals, interiors to aerial photography.

 Where do you draw the line between commissioned and artistic work?